Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$

-Though at leading order LEP-I observables (EWPO) depend on ten SMEFT operators, only eight among them can be constrained using LEP-I electroweak data.
-Some of the earlier literatures~\cite{deBlas:2022hdk,Falkowski:2014tna} redefined the combinations of the corresponding WCs by rotating away the two purely bosonic contributions ($C_{HD}$ and $C_{HWB}$) to get eight independent parameters which are finally constrained.
+Though, at leading order, EWPO depend on ten SMEFT operators, only eight among these can be constrained using the electroweak data.
+Some of the earlier literature~\cite{deBlas:2022hdk,Falkowski:2014tna} redefined the combinations of the corresponding WCs by rotating away the two purely bosonic contributions ($C_{HD}$ and $C_{HWB}$) to get eight independent parameters which are finally constrained.
 When analyzed in that fashion, we showed that our results are in well agreement with those in the literature.
-We also found out that similar constraints can also be achieved by setting those two purely bosonic WCs just to zero.
+We also found out that same constraints can also be achieved by setting those two purely bosonic WCs just to zero.
+Slight variation of results in both our analyses do arise compared to previous analyses because of the choice of the input scheme and inclusion of theoretical uncertanities.
 Phenomenologically, there can be frameworks where these bosonic operators are highly suppressed and so this procedure can direct provide limits for such kind of scenarios.

-The results of this analyses is presented in the Table~\ref{tab:EWPO:8WC}.
+The results of these analyses are presented in Table~\ref{tab:EWPO:8WC}.
 The second column of the table shows the best fit and deviation for the WCs given in the first column.
-Deviations are computed using marginalization procedure discussed in the section~\ref{sec:ewf}.
-We also tabulated the correlations between the coefficients in the last column.
-As shifts in the gauge couplings due to SMEFT depends on $\delta G_f$ which is a combination of $C_{Hl_3}$ and $C_{ll}$ these two are expected to be highly correlated with a value of $0.94$.
-In a similar manner, leptonic WCs have higher correlation among each other such as correlation coefficients for $C_{Hl_1}$ and $C_{ll}$ is $0.81$ but negative and for $C_{Hl_1}$ and $C_{Hl_3}$ it is $-0.67$.
+Deviations are computed using the marginalization procedure discussed in the section~\ref{sec:ewf}.
+We also tabulate the correlations between the coefficients in the last column.
+Among them, $C_{Hl_3}$ and $C_{ll}$ are highly correlated with a value of $0.94$.
+The same for $C_{Hl_1}$ and $C_{ll}$ is $0.81$ and for $C_{Hl_1}$ and $C_{Hl_3}$ it is $-0.67$.
 From the shifts in the gauge coupling shown in Table~\ref{tab:coupling-shifts}, one can expect very small correlations among quark WCs and leptonic one $\sim \mathcal{O}(0.01)$.
-The value of SMEFT $\chi^2$ after the fit comes out to be $3.24$ compared the SM $\chi^2$ of $40.08$, implying a very good quality of the fit.
+The value of the SMEFT $\chi^2$ after the fit comes out to be $3.24$ compared the SM $\chi^2$ of $40.08$, implying a very good quality of the fit.
 The 2-D marginalized distributions of the WCs are shown in Figure~\ref{fig:8pplot} in purple colour.